 Located in Central Arkansas along the south bank of the Arkansas River, Little Rock is a cultural and economic center within Arkansas and the South.
 With a population of 197,706 (2014 census), the capital city is home to historic sites that played a role in the civil rights movement, many cultural institutions, and several schools of higher education.
 For outdoor enthusiasts Lake Maumelle offers fishing and boating, and the Arkansas River Trail features the country's longest bicycle and pedestrian bridge.
 In 2013, Kiplinger ranked Little Rock #1 in “America's Great Places to Live”, and Forbes Travel Guide named it “One of America's 5 Secret Foodie Cities”.
-Picture of Downtown Little Rock courtesy of Wikipedia and Murrayultra, picture of the Pulaski County Court House courtesy of Wikipedia and Gayle Nicholson, Picture of Big Dam Bridge courtesy of Kmercky.
+Picture of Downtown Little Rock courtesy of Wikipedia and Murrayultra, Picture of Big Dam Bridge courtesy of Kmercky, Licensed under CC BY-SA 3.0/

 Watch this short Youtube video prepared by City of Little Rock:

-The National Association of Realtors reports the median sale price of a home was $143,900 in the first quarter of 2019, much lower than the national average.
+The National Association of Realtors reports the median sale price of a home was $184,500 in the 2nd quarter of 2021 in the Little Rock-North Little Rock-Conway area, much lower than the national average of $357,900.

 Little Rock is cultural, economic and transportation center and is also home to two universities, historical sites, and health care.
 The city sits at the foot of a mountain and has a lake for outdoor recreation, and has been recognized as a great foodie town.